- Confused by VCA/FET/Optical/Variable Mu compression? No idea when to use which?

 Waves Renaissance Compressor – Get it at Waves (Usually $79, on limited sale for $24.50)

 The Waves Renaissance Compressor is a smooth all-rounder.
-It has really easy to use Vintage Opto and Electro compression modes which give an added warmth to your vocals or instruments.
+It has easy-to-use Vintage Opto and Electro compression modes, which add warmth to your vocals or instruments.

 Blockfish (incl Opto+VCA modes) – Free Download